UFC 177: Background

 Scott Jorgensen was expected to face Henry Cejudo at the event.
 However, Cejudo pulled out of the bout on the day of the weigh ins due to complications trying to cut weight.

 Due to the many unexpected changes, Joe Rogan began the event's weigh ins show by introducing the crowd to "the haunted UFC card".
 Due to several last minute cancellations, the event took place with only eight bouts on the card, making it the smallest UFC PPV event, since UFC 72 in 2007.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: